HIKING / KAYAKING / EXPLORING

 Race and Outdoor Adventures at the End of the World

 We will spend five days in Rio Serrano, named for the river that takes the shimmering aqua glacial water from Grey Glacier and others to Ultima Esperanza Sound.
 This will be our basecamp for exploration into Torres del Paine National Park.
 While here, you will race in the Patagonia International Marathon (half marathon and 10k options available), visit Grey Glacier by boat, kayak in Rio Serrano and its tributaries, hike portions of the famed “W” trail, and take time to commune with the pristine wilderness on your terms.
-We will give back to the park through a service project in partnership with the Torres del Paine Legacy Fund and carbon offset our journey through Native Energy.
+We will give back to the park through a service project in partnership with the Torres del Paine Legacy Fund and carbon offset our journey through Mossy Earth.

 What's included in the price?